user profile avatar

 Bio

 Hi!
 My name is Meena.
 I am deeply passionate about helping others, which is what drives my interest in health care.
-From a young age, I’ve been fascinated by the human body and inspired by the way dedicated professionals make a difference in people’s lives.
+From a young age, I’ve been fascinated by the intricacies of the human body and inspired by the way dedicated professionals make a difference in people’s lives.
 I believe I would be a strong candidate because I’m compassionate, hardworking, and committed to continuous learning.
 My goal is to pursue a career where I can support both the physical and emotional well-being of others, especially those in underserved communities.
 I value connection, empathy, and resilience—qualities I bring to every challenge I face.
 I aim to become a health care professional who not only treats illness but also advocates for preventive care, health education, and mental wellness.
 I want to leave a positive impact by being someone patients can trust, rely on, and feel seen by.
 This is more than a career path for me—it’s my purpose.

 Education